lukaszdutka/battleship-flexbox-froggy/README.md

 # Gifs

-Solving first level.
+Solving level 5.
 As you can see the board reacts in the real time.
 ![](battleships_lvl5.gif)

 More complicated one.